-What to Expect in 3rd
+What to Expect in Third Grade

 “Let the little children come to me, and do not hinder them, for the kingdom of God belongs to such as these.”
 Mark 10:14

-Math: Students represent numbers to 10,000 in different equivalent forms.
+MATH: Students represent numbers to 10,000 in different equivalent forms.
 They learn the uses of fractions, compare fractions using models and number lines, and solve problems involving money.
 Students multiply and divide with 6, 7, 8, 9, and 10, and use bar models to represent multiplication and division.
 Teachers provide instruction in mental math strategies.

-Art: Students study various artists and different cultures, as well as the elements of art and principles of design, while exploring different types of media and techniques to create their artwork.
-Third grade students studying the Greek/Roman civilization in social studies will have the opportunity to explore Classical Greek/Roman art in addition to world architecture as interdisciplinary lessons.
+ART: Students study various artists, cultures and elements of art while exploring different types of media and techniques to create their artwork.
+Students have the opportunity to explore Classical Greek and Roman art, in addition to world architecture.

-Physical Education: Students have P.E. each week.
-They learn the basics of a myriad of sports and engage in activities that promote character and being a team player.
+PHYSICAL EDUCATION: Students have P.E. each week.
+They learn the basics of a myriad of sports and engage in activities that promote character and good sportsmanship.

-Chapel: Our vision is to transform new generations of students who use their minds, hearts, hands, and feet to be culture makers for Jesus Christ.
+CHAPEL: Our vision is to transform new generations of students who use their minds, hearts, hands, and feet to be culture makers for Jesus Christ.
 We focus on developing winsome Christian character and strong biblical knowledge.

-Special events include Speech Meet, Roman Market day, and Greek Olympics.
+Special events include Speech Meet, Roman Market Day, and Greek Olympics.

 Service projects include a visit to the residents at an assisted living home and Operation Christmas Child.

-Our field studies enrich our curriculum and may include visiting the Planetarium and the Lady Bird Johnson Wildflower Center.
+Our field studies enrich our curriculum and include visiting the Planetarium and the Lady Bird Johnson Wildflower Center.